EANorwayService/EA-Groups-CRM/README.md

 ### What is case study/success story?
 The CRM system allows you to mark candidates as potential case studies or success stories.
 Case studies and success stories are often used as metrics to measure the results of one-to-one conversations.

-### What is the mali-model?
+### What is the three-factor model?
-A model used by EA Norway to map how well they know the candidate compared to their score on CEAs 3-factor model of resources, dedication and realisation.
-It is based on the assumption that the closer you are to a candidate, the easier it is to increase their resources, dedication and realisation.
+This is a model introduced by the Centre for Effective Altruism to get an overview of the candidates' levels of resources, dedication and realisation.
+You give a score for each candidate from 1-3 on these three factors, and can see aggregated and average scores in the Dashboard and Metrics tabs in the CRM Main.
 Send an email to post@effektivaltruisme.no for more information.

 ### Who should I contact if I have issues?
 post@effektivaltruisme.no